threeskimo/Remnant-2-Armor-Calculator/README.md

 * **Heavy:** 51-75 – You gain 50 percent of the Stamina Cost Penalty, and your Speed is much slower.
 * **Overweight:** >=76 – You suffer 75 percent of the Stamina Cost Penalty.
 You cannot dodge and can only perform belly flops.

+This calculator determines the highest armor you can possibly have at any given weight/threshold.

 ## Usage
 1. Download the `remnant-armor-calculator.html` file, which you can run locally on your machine in a web browser.
 2. Enter a "Weight" target in the input field and click "Update"